-Zoya Alsharawneh is a Russian photographer from Simferopol, currently based in Saudi Arabia.
+Zoya Alsharawneh is a Russian/Ukrainian photographer, was born in Crimea in 1978.
 Working at the intersection of the genre, documentary and art photography.

-In most of project she explores the theme of a particular place (space, territory), it changes in the context of time and historical landmarks, environment problems, interaction with human activity, personal relationship, woman's archetype in the world and the myths of the place.
+In most of project she explores the theme of a particular place (space, territory), it changes in the context of time and historical landmarks, environment problems, interaction with human activity, personal relationship, woman's archetype in the world and the myths of the place and artifacts.

 2016- Workshop in Newborn photography from Natalia Gorbachenko (Sevastopol)

 -2020 Republic project Inland Empire

 -2019 Wall-online project Magic Carpet

 -2020 Group project in Fotografika about self-isolation

 -2019 Group exhibition at Wall-online with the project «Magic Carpet»